Skip to content

 Runtime expansions (${ }})

 Runtime expressions evaluate inside the worker after an event arrives.
-Every expression supports an optional || fallback suffix.
-The table below lists the most common prefixes.
+Many expansions support an optional || fallback suffix (for example ${field||default} or ${dyn|NAME||default}).
+Secret references (${secret|scope/name}) do not support defaults.

 SyntaxSourceExample